saif-gitreps/saif-gitreps/README.md

 Hi!
-Saif here :),
+Saif here :wave:
 ============================================================================================================================
-#### A Fullstack dev and a comp sci student, who loves to find and solve problems using various software technologies.
+#### A Fullstack dev, charting new territories in the tech ecosystem to expand my toolkit and bring innovative SW solutions to life.

 <!--
 ## My hobbies and skills :